 Comfortable padded seat

-Might not be suitable for anyone taller than 6’2”
+Not suitable for anyone taller than 6’2” or shorter than 5’2″

-Durable and comfortable, the Exerpeutic Easy Step Thru Magnetic Recumbent Exercise Bike boasts an oversized seat cushion and backrest for optimal comfort; the step-through design means you can climb on with ease.
+Durable and comfortable, the Exerpeutic Easy Step Thru Magnetic Recumbent Exercise Bike boasts an oversized seat cushion and backrest for optimal comfort, while the “Step-Thru” design provides easy on and off capability and comfortable riding.

 Want to tone up your core?
 Peep these ab machines.